Skip to content

 }

-fs::file_size returns a std::uintmax_t, which is an unsigned integer type capable of representing very large files.
-With files routinely reaching tens of gigabytes these days, a 32-bit unsigned int hasn't been adequate for a long time.
+fs::file_size returns std::uintmax_t, an unsigned integer type capable of representing very large files.
+With files routinely being tens of gigabytes nowadays, a 32-bit int is long insufficient.

 return false;